MarvNC/twitter-rss-discord-webhook/readme.md

 ## Usage

 - Clone this repo
-- Create a settings.json file based on the example with your settings
+- Create a `settings.json` file based on `settings.example.json` with your settings.
+You can simply copy the example file and rename it.
 - Install dependencies: `pnpm install`
 - Run the script: `npm start`

 ## Settings

-The settings.json file contains the following configuration:
+The `settings.json` file contains the following configuration:

 ```json
 {